-Only shortlisted submissions will receive further emails, social media messages or telephone calls/text messages from the BUFF board after the final submission deadline passes.
-Correspondence will commence from 9 July 2020 onwards.
+Only shortlisted submissions will receive further emails, social media messages or telephone calls/text messages from the BUFF submissions team after the final submission deadline passes.
+Correspondence will commence from Summer 2023 onwards.

-The final shortlist of 3 scripts will be eligible to receive a British Urban Film Festival award) will be considered for development through our industry partners.
+The final shortlist of 3 scripts (in addition to receiving a British Urban Film Festival award) will be considered for development through our industry partners.

-Drama/Documentary Films: must be no less than 40 minutes and no more than 120.
+Feature length films: must be no less than 44 minutes and no more than 120.

-Short Films must be no less than 3 minutes and no more than 60.
+Short films must be no less than 3 minutes and no more than 44.